 When Gary and I first discussed working together, the decision to train was made immediately, confidently, and simply.
 That was the easy part.

 For my part, I suggested Peak Performance, given that it’s truly the best gym in the City, and I feel it’s a great place to train.
-We hit another roadblock.
-As it turns out, Peak was not an option because of location; despite being only a 10-minute cab ride from Gary’s apartment, when you have daily appointments advising billion dollar companies, those 10 minutes are at a premium.
+We hit another roadblock: Peak was not an option because, despite being only a 10-minute cab ride from Gary’s apartment, it wasn’t close enough.
+When you have daily appointments advising billion dollar companies, those 10 minutes are at a premium.
 He needed to stay closer to home.

-We next looked at New York Sports Club—they turned out to be less stringent than Equinox, but wanted to take a hefty cut from what Gary pays me.
+We next looked at New York Sports Club, but they wanted to take a hefty cut from what Gary pays me.
 Obviously, that’s not really appealing to me; the entire reason I stopped working for corporate gyms is because I don’t like the idea of doing all the work and someone else making the money.

 Look, I’ll be the first to admit that training clients in a place like Peak or Cressey Performance is really exciting—from being able to use fun equipment like Prowlers and battling ropes to having a great crew around you, you’re sure to have a good experience and a good workout.

 That said, the unfortunate reality is that such places are few and far between—and none of them happen to be on the Upper East Side of Manhattan.